-- Using the fingers of your hand on the bottom of the mask, open the airway using the head-tilt/chin-lift.
-(Do not do this if you suspect the person may have a neck injury) .
+- Using the fingers of your hand on the bottom of the mask, open the airway using the head-tilt/chin-lift maneuver.
+If a cervical injury is suspected, consider alternative methods. .

 - Press firmly around the edges of the mask and ventilate by delivering a breath over one second as you watch the person’s chest rise. .

 - If there is disinterest (because of an air-borne illness suspicion) in providing ventilation, hands-only CPR would be an equivalent option.

 If two people are present and a bag-mask device is available, the second rescuer is positioned at the victim’s head while the other rescuer performs high-quality chest compressions.
 Give 30 high-quality chest compressions.

 - Deliver 30 high-quality chest compressions while counting out loud .

 - The second rescuer holds the bag-mask with one hand using the thumb and index finger in the shape of a “C” on one side of the mask to form a seal between the mask and the face, while the other fingers open the airway by lifting the person’s lower jaw .
 If possible, keep the mask on the face at all times, only remove if necessary, to reduce gross exhalation exposure to rescuers.